01Were any other vehicles involved?

 At-fault claims are always irritating.
 Your first instinct might always be to file the claim.
 Luckily lots of claims are a no brainer and call for immediate filing.
 It is the smaller claims that bring more variables to the table.
 Focus on the overall cost of filing a claim vs. paying for it on your own.
 Often, filing the claim wins out because you can tackle the increase in monthly increments instead of coming up with a larger sum up front.

 05Do you have a good sized emergency fund?

 Many people will read this article and think I am crazy.
 That is what insurance is for!
 What good is it if I do not file a claim when my car is damaged?
 Well, car insurance is not a maintenance plan.
 It is of much more value when used on major accidents.
-Having a good sized emergency fund ready to go can save you so much money in the long run.
-Minor damage to your car or home are both great reasons to consider tapping into your emergency fund versus filing an insurance claim.
+Having a good-sized emergency fund ready to go can save you so much money in the long run.
+Minor damage to your car or home is both great reasons to consider tapping into your emergency fund versus filing an insurance claim.
 If you have the money available, consider the overall cost of filing a claim versus covering the cost on your own.